dwifprasetyo/codemi-oa-ie/README.md

 # codemi-oa-ie
 Online Assessment for Infrastructure Engineer codemi

+# About this app
+* This app is a simple app that return respons "pong" when you type http://your_ip/ping in your browser

 ## Create docker image
 You can done this step with 2 method: